Harris affine region detector: Harris–Laplace detector (initial region points)

 The Harris affine detector relies heavily on both the Harris measure and a Gaussian scale space representation.
 Therefore, a brief examination of both follow.
 For a more exhaustive derivations see corner detection and Gaussian scale space or their associated papers.

 Harris corner measure

 The Harris corner detector algorithm relies on a central principle: at a corner, the image intensity will change largely in multiple directions.
 This can alternatively be formulated by examining the changes of intensity due to shifts in a local window.
 Around a corner point, the image intensity will change greatly when the window is shifted in an arbitrary direction.
 Following this intuition and through a clever decomposition, the Harris detector uses the second moment matrix as the basis of its corner decisions.
-(See corner detection for more complete derivation).
+(See corner detection for a more complete derivation).
 The matrix $A$, has also been called the autocorrelation matrix and has values closely related to the derivatives of image intensity.